-Appeals shall be on paper, to a three-person panel of the Civil Rights & Title IX Committee who are not the same persons who sat on the initial hearing panel.
+Appeals shall be in writing to a three-person panel of the Civil Rights & Title IX Committee different from the persons who sat on the initial hearing panel.
 Any individual who was previously involved in complainant's investigation or hearing in an investigative or decisional capacity may not serve on the appeals panel.
-The written appeal must include the basis for seeking the appeal and include information to support such basis.
+The written appeal must include the basis for the appeal and include information to support such basis.
 Either party may appeal from a finding of responsibility, or a dismissal of a formal grievance or any allegations within the formal grievance.
 It shall be received by the Coordinator no later than three (3) business days after the date of the determination being appealed.
-If no written request for an appeal is received by the University within the time specified, the request for an appeal will not be reviewed and any sanctions imposed will be final.
+If no written request for an appeal is received by the Coordinator within the time specified, the request for an appeal will not be reviewed and any determination will be final.

-An appeal must be based on one of the following bases:
+An appeal must be based on one or more of the following bases:

-- (A) Procedural irregularity that affected the outcome of the matter; - (B) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - (C) The Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+- (A) Procedural irregularity that affected the outcome of the matter; - (B) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; or - (C) The Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.